 All matriculated students are expected to be enrolled full-time and making normal progress toward the degree unless arrangements for an exception are made with the Dean of Students.
-Normal progress toward the degree is defined as earning at least 3 units/semester (2 for First Years in their first semester) and 6 units/year (5 for First Years in their first year).
+Normal progress toward the degree is defined as earning at least 3 units/semester and 6 units/year.
 Failure to make normal progress may result in academic suspension and jeopardize financial aid.

 Note: Students who enroll in three or more blocks during a semester are charged full tuition.
 There is no refund for taking one block off.